 What Is an Online Doctorate Degree?

 A doctorate degree is the highest level of education in most fields.
 You can earn a doctorate in nearly any area.
-The most common types of doctorates are the MD and the PhD, but other areas that require state licensing – such as engineering or teaching – sometimes require a doctorate for top positions.
+The most common types of doctorates are the MD and the PhD, but other areas that require state licensing, such as engineering or teaching, sometimes require a doctorate for top positions.

 Editorial Listing ShortCode:

-There are several advantages to pursuing a doctorate degree online, including:
+Much as with masters programs online, there are several advantages to pursuing a doctorate degree online, including: